Towards Large-Scale and Spatio-temporally Resolved Diagnosis of Electronic Density of States by Deep Learning: Summary

-\textit{Summary.} \add{For nonequilibrium system created by dynamic processes, both the electronic structure and the atomic local neighborhoods can be strongly complicated by ionic thermal motion, density fluctuations, inhomogeneity of density distribution, coexistence and interface of different phases.
-Here we demonstrate that our developed DeepDOS approach can not only serve as an efficient tool to study the temporal-spatial evolution of DOS during dynamic processes within the accuracy of \textit{ab initio} method, but also provide a possibility to distinguish different phases and identify hidden patterns through local electronic features.}
+For \add{transient states widely exist during} dynamic processes, both the electronic structure and the atomic local neighborhoods can be strongly complicated by \add{extreme thermodynamic conditions, }inhomogeneity of density distribution, coexistence and interface of different phases.
+Here we demonstrate that our developed DeepDOS approach can not only serve as an efficient tool to study the temporal-spatial evolution of DOS during dynamic processes within the accuracy of \textit{ab initio} method, but also provide a possibility to distinguish different phases and identify hidden patterns through local electronic features.

-\add{Specifically, the accuracy and robustness of the DeepDOS model are validated by reproducing DOS curves and band gaps for unseen atomic configurations generated by thermal fluctuation and density variations.
+Specifically, the accuracy and robustness of the DeepDOS model are validated by reproducing DOS curves and band gaps for unseen atomic configurations generated by thermal fluctuation and density variations.
 Trained with small-system dataset, this size extensive model is able to give DOS curves for a large system.
-Therefore, time-resolved diagnosis of DOS under isobaric heating condition can be efficiently achieved by this machine-learning method, and we present the temporal evolution of DOS curves during melting processes that proceed by nucleation and growth of liquid region out of the solid matrix.} \add{Moreover, the electronic feature for local structures can also be accurately captured.
-As compared with geometric characteristics like ext-CNA method, the ADOS can give relatively robust identification for local structures that significantly deviates from ideal crystal symmetry due to thermal fluctuation and phase transition dynamics.}
+Therefore, time-resolved diagnosis of DOS under isobaric heating condition can be efficiently achieved by this machine-learning method, and we present the temporal evolution of DOS curves during melting processes that proceed by nucleation and growth of liquid region out of the solid matrix.
+Moreover, the electronic feature for local structures can also be accurately captured.
+As compared with geometric characteristics like ext-CNA method, the ADOS can give relatively robust identification for local structures that significantly deviates from ideal crystal symmetry due to thermal fluctuation and phase transition dynamics.

 In conclusion, this DeepDOS model can strongly enhance the further study of both electronic structure and ion dynamics during non-equilibrium processes created by ultrafast laser heating, shock loading or a quasi-isentropic ramped pressure drive.